ramiror/spanglish/README.md

 To bury the sweet potato | To have sex
 I'm all shat | I'm very frightened
 You are a ball sweller | You are dense, annoying
+The catfish is itching me | I'm hungry

 ## English -> Spanish